KiranKumarAlugonda/mean-seed/README.md

 Any suggestions for improvement are welcome!

+### NOTE: if you are NOT using Facebook login, REMOVE the `facebook.all.js` file that's included in `buildfilesModules.json` since it's a HUGE (170kb minified!) file and thus a huge waste if you're not using it!

 ### NOTE: In general, each (major) directory should have its own README file to avoid this one from getting bloated and hard to follow.
 Currently there is (just) a README specific to the frontend in the `app/src` folder.

 ## Limitations / Compatibility